Whilst most of our Members own historic cars, many others simply share a passion for vintage and classic motoring.

 A monthly Breakfast Meet takes place on the second Sunday of the month at the A68 café, Milestones Garden Centre, Newtown St Boswells.
 Enthusiasts passing through the Borders are always welcome at this gathering as is anyone considering joining the club.

 BVAC members attend other shows as a club with our own stand and members cars on display.
 We are also pleased to support other events in the Borders such as the annual Jimmy Guthrie Run organised by our friends The Hawick and District Motorcycle Club.

 Our Summer meetings include scenic drives, visits to attractions and destinations and treasure hunts.
 In winter we host film shows, quiz nights and talks on motoring matters by guest speakers and of course the ever popular Christmas Dinner.

 All members receive the club magazine ‘The Starting Handle’ and there is a selection of attractive club regalia available for purchase.
 The club website helps to keep everyone in touch along with our Facebook page.

 The BVAC is a member of the Federation of British Historic Vehicle Clubs, the Scottish Vintage Vehicle Association and is an MSA affiliated club.

 President Capt.
 The Hon.
 G Maitland-Carew CBE

-Vice President Mr J (Robin) Wild
+Vice Presidents Mr J (Robin) Wild, Mr David Pratt